Bone Biopsy

 - Needle biopsy: You may be given medication through an IV to make you sleepy.
 Numbing medication may be used where the biopsy will be done.
 A small incision (cut) is made.
 A long needle is used to remove a piece of tissue from one of your bones.
 Your provider may use imaging, like a CT, MRI, or ultrasound to help guide the biopsy needle.

-- Open biopsy: An open biopsy is surgery to remove part of your bone.
-You will be given medication through an IV to make you sleep and to not remember the procedure.
+- Open biopsy: An open biopsy is a surgery to remove part of your bone.
+You will be given medication called anesthesia through an IV.
+This medication will make you sleep and not remember the procedure.
 A large incision is made, and special tools are used to remove a piece of your bone.

 Talk to your provider about the type of biopsy you need to have.
 They will be able to tell you what kind of care you will need after the biopsy, including how to care for your incision and if you will need to change your activity level.
 They will also be able to tell you if you need to have someone drive you home or if you will need to stay overnight in the hospital.